mulesoft-assets/template-sfdc2db-account-aggregation/README.md

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to aggregate accounts from Salesforce and Database Instances and compare them to see which accounts can only be found in one of the two and which accounts are in both instances.
+I want to aggregate accounts from Salesforce and Database Instances and compare them to see which accounts can only be found in one of the two and which accounts are in both instances.

 For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.